-Responsibility for the day-to-day administration of this Code has been delegated to Alain Laplante who reports to the Board on matters related to the Code.
+Responsibility for the day-to-day administration of this Code has been delegated to Daniel Maheu who reports to the Board on matters related to the Code.
 The Board is ultimately responsible for monitoring compliance with the Code and reviews its ongoing operation on an annual basis.
 A waiver of the Code will be granted only in exceptional circumstances.
 Any waiver for officers and directors will be granted only upon approval by the Board.
-Any waiver for employees will be granted only upon approval by Alain Laplante.
+Any waiver for employees will be granted only upon approval by Daniel Maheu.
 To date, no such waivers have been granted.

-The Code is available on SEDAR at www.sedar.com.
-A Shareholder may receive a copy by writing to the Company's Vice President and Chief Financial Officer, Alain Laplante, at 3200, boul.
+The Code is available on SEDAR+ at www.sedarplus.ca.
+A Shareholder may receive a copy by writing to the Company's Chief Financial Officer, Daniel Maheu, at 3200, boul.
 Jean-Jacques Cossette, Val-d'Or, Québec J9P 6Y6 Canada.